Saicharitha121/Saicharitha121/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [saicharitha121@gmail.com](mailto:saicharitha121@gmail.com)
-* 🧠  I'm learning OpenCV
+* 🧠  I'm learning Data Engineering Concepts
 * 🤝  I'm open to collaborating on Data Science Projects

 ### Skills